Complex-valued in-medium potential between heavy impurities in ultracold atoms: Evaluating in-medium potential

-where we also added the tree-level contribution as the first term.
-Here, $n_B (E)\equiv 1/(\rme^{\beta E} - 1)$ is the Bose distribution function.
-Performing the analytic continuation and the Fourier transformation, we find the retarded Green's function
+\end{widetext} where we also added the tree-level contribution as the first term.
+Here, $n_B (E)\equiv 1/(\rme^{\beta E} - 1)$ is the Bose distribution.
+Performing the analytic continuation and the Fourier transformation, we find the retarded Green's function $G^R (\br, \omega)$, from which the in-medium potential is obtained.
+The real part agrees with that computed in Ref.~\cite{Fujii2022} (except for the contact interaction arising from the first term), while we identify the imaginary part as

-The first term corresponds to the well-known Yukawa potential~\cite{Pethick2008}, which is effectively squashed into a contact interaction in terms of the effective theory describing distances longer than the healing length. \end{widetext}